A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Background

 \subsubsection{Random Forest (RF)}

 RF is a supervised classification ML technique.
-Two main hyperparameters can impact its accuracy: the number of decision trees $\mathit{dTr}$ (a user-specific hyperparameter that depends of data dimensionality) and the number of randomly selected features $\mathit{sFeat}$ used in each node of a decision tree.
-RF is used as a supervised traditional ML technique in the evaluation of one of the LAD techniques~\cite{liu2021lognads} and showed a better detection accuracy than other techniques.
+Two main hyperparameters can impact its accuracy: the number of decision trees $\mathit{dTr}$, a hyperparameter driven by data dimensionality, and the number of randomly selected features $\mathit{sFeat}$, a hyperparameter used in an individual tree.
+RF is used as a supervised traditional ML technique in the evaluation of a few LAD techniques (e.g., LogNads~\cite{liu2021lognads}, AdAnomaly~\cite{qi2022adanomaly}) and showed a better detection accuracy than many other alternative techniques, when evaluated on the \hdfs, \bgl and \openstack public benchmark datasets.